Chart Color Schemes

 Port Elliot is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Port Elliot's dwellings, as per the latest Census, comprised 92.3% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison to Non-Metro SA, which had 92.1% houses and 7.9% other dwellings, Port Elliot's dwelling structure was similar.
-Home ownership in Port Elliot stood at 49.5%, with mortgaged dwellings at 26.3% and rented ones at 24.2%.
+Port Elliot's dwelling structure, as per the latest Census, consisted of 92.3% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is comparable to Non-Metro SA's figures of 92.1% houses and 7.9% other dwellings.
+Home ownership in Port Elliot was at 49.5%, with mortgaged dwellings at 26.3% and rented ones at 24.2%.
 The median monthly mortgage repayment was $1,210, lower than Non-Metro SA's average of $1,300.
 Weekly rent in Port Elliot was recorded at $280, matching Non-Metro SA's figure.
-Nationally, Port Elliot's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Port Elliot's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing